esa/spacecreator/doc/architecture.md

 * **asn1plugin** The actual editor as a pure QtCtreator plugin

+## DV editor

+* **dvcore** Contains the data structures for deployment view.
+The data is stored in a custom XML format.

+* **libdvedtor** Contains the application, including: UI, graphics elments, file handling

+## IV editor

+* **ivcore** Contains the data structures for interface view.
+The data is stored in a custom XML format.

+* **libivedtor** Contains the application, including: UI, graphics elments, file handling

 ## MSC editor

-The MSC editor code is separated in 3 different libraries:
+The MSC editor code is separated in 2 different libraries:

 * **msccore** Handling the .msc file and data structure.
 For parsing .msc files [ANTLR4](https://www.antlr.org) is used.
 For writing .msc files, [Grantlee](https://github.com/steveire/grantlee) is used.
 This includes handling of CIF information for types and geometry, which is stored as comments of the msc elements.